* Dollar index hurt by tax plan skepticism, subpoena report

 The dollar was also dented by a report that Special Counsel Robert Mueller's team last month subpoenaed Trump's election campaign for documents containing specified Russian keywords from more than a dozen officials.

-The S&P 500 was lower as investors eyed the prospects for tax reform and positioned themselves for the close of earnings season and what is typically a quieter week as many traders take a break around Thursday's Thanksgiving holiday.
+The S&P 500 fell as investors eyed the prospects for tax cuts and positioned themselves for the close of earnings season and what is typically a quieter week as many traders take a break around Thursday's Thanksgiving holiday.

 In the Treasuries market, the U.S. two-year yield climbed to a new nine-year peak of 1.725 percent.
 It was last 1.717 percent compared with 1.712 percent on Thursday.